tardate/LittleArduinoProjects/README.md

-# 380 Little Electronics and Arduino Projects
+# 381 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Tin Counter](./playground/tin_counter) - a project by novaprimexex to count tins as they roll by and detect tins without paper labels.
+> Latest addition:sparkles: [WaterQualityMonitor](./playground/WaterQualityMonitor) - a project by oweibo to monitor water quality.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like